 The Lundquist Institute for Biomedical Innovation (Formerly Los Angeles Biomedical Research Institute / LA BioMed)

 Developing an ongoing communications campaign ensures targeted audiences are educated about the many accomplishments of one of the nation’s leading independent nonprofit research institutes.

-Los Angeles Biomedical Research Institute (LA BioMed), one of the nation’s leading independent nonprofit research institutes, relied on us for almost 10 years to serve as its public information officer.
+The Lundquist Institute for Biomedical Innovation (formerly the Los Angeles Biomedical Research Institute and LA BioMed), one of the nation’s leading independent nonprofit research institutes, relied on us for almost 10 years to serve as its public information officer.

-We created a constant drumbeat of news about the exciting research and developments at LA BioMed, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
+We created a constant drumbeat of news about the exciting research and developments at The Lundquist Institute, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
 Our job included finding the stories to highlight and then drafting the releases, media pitches and other efforts to publicize them.

-Our knowledge of what interests the media and our ability to translate complex research projects into understandable communications vastly increased LA BioMed’s coverage in the media.
+Our knowledge of what interests the media and our ability to translate complex research projects into understandable communications vastly increased the Lundquist Institute’s coverage in the media.
 In just one year, the coverage added up to more than 1,030 articles, which is equal to more than $22 million in advertising.
 This coverage left more than 1.7 billion impressions (a measurement of each time an individual would have viewed the article.)

 Put our communications experience to work to guide your organization’s communications operations.

 Serving as an interim communications staff for this nonprofit organization has ensured it could seamlessly continue to educate the public while its communications function underwent significant transitions.